Tiiker1/taigrbot-old/README.md

 ## Changelog:

+<h4>13.05.2024</h4>
+- modified imports of moderation commands to them begin able to be in sub folder
+- created moderation folder to commands for better manage of commands
+- relocated moderation commands to moderation subfolder

 <h4>08.05.2024</h4>
 - added imports and setup call functions for mute, unmute and help commands<br>
 - added mute and unmute commands to help command<br>